 Day 1 – Coastal Roadway Cruise

 Pass the historic Bayport Inn, a great choice for dining, and take a short drive north on Pine Island Drive.
-This roadway, with salt marshes on both sides, dramatically exposes the sprawling natural wetlands.
+This roadway, with salt marshes on both sides, dramatically reveals the sprawling natural wetlands.
 Terminating at Alfred McKethan Park, locally known as Pine Island Beach, you can either stop for a while and wade into the shallow Gulf or, turn around to continue your west side tour.

 Follow Shoal Line Boulevard to Osowaw Boulevard and turn right.
 This brief drive will provide plenty of photo-op views, with open stretches of the Gulf of Mexico.
 You will pass through the small community of Aripeka, settled in 1873 and named for an early 19th century Seminole chief who is thought to have lived nearby.
 Historic Norfleet’s Fish Camp is a local haunt open since WWII and supplier of all things needed to create your fish-tale.